 It may seem counter-intuitive, but often all-inclusive fees end up cheaper in the long run.
 It’s kind of like buying in bulk, you pay more upfront, but save overall.

 Still confused about some of these costs?
-Check out our blog post on property management fees.
+Check out our blog post on property management fees in WA.

 What percentage should you make for a good return on a rental property?

 The percentage of rental return made on your rental property is called your rental yield.
 A good rental yield depends on how much you pay for your property, vs how much rent you achieve per week.